adriancmiranda/describe-type/README.md

 <details><summary><a>describe-type/has</a>

 > Indicates whether an object has a specified property defined.
-This method returns _true_ if the target object has a property that matches the string specified by the _name_ parameter, and _false_ otherwise.
+All methods returns _true_ if the target object has a property that matches the string specified by the _name_ parameter, and _false_ otherwise.

 </summary><p>